Where do you dive?

 Snacks and soft drinks are provided on all trips with a light lunch for the longer days.
 The food is all locally baked and fresh each day.
-If you have particular food preferences we also have a cooler on board for you to keep your own food if you choose to bring something.
+If you have particular food preferences we also have a cooler on board.
+Feel free to use it to keep your own food if you choose to bring something.

 What should I bring on the boat?

 Bring a towel and sunscreen.
-During the winter you will probably want a pullover or jacket to pop on after the dive to keep you warm on the ride home.
+During the winter you will probably want a pullover or jacket to pop on after the dive.
+This will keep you nice and warm on the ride home.

 Do I need to bring my own gear?

-What is Dive Provo's policy on the use of dive computers?
+What is the policy on the use of computers?

 All the diving is wall diving and due to the depths we require the use of a dive computer.
-Our computers are wrist units and if you have not used one before we give a thorough briefing on the boat and the dive master will help if you have any questions.
+Our computers are wrist units.
+If you have not used one before we give a thorough briefing on the boat.
+The dive master will also help if you have any questions.